bpevs/johnny_decimal/source/guide/setup_manually.md

 This is used for downloading dependencies of plugins.
 It is not necessary if either:

-a.
-You don't use plugins
+1. You don't use plugins
-b.
-Your plugins do not have any dependencies
+2. Your plugins do not have any dependencies

 Most strict version allowed currently is: `--allow-net=https://deno.land`.